magdyMohammed20/masaq-task/README.md

 Implement authentication and localization without using any third-party libraries.
 Enable i18n routing.
-Improve the current form state and validation using best practices.
+Improve the current code to follow best practices.

 ## Getting Started
 Follow these steps to set up the project locally: